 Not many leaders in history write books.
 Quite a few don’t read books.
 Those that do put pen to paper rarely write anything of more than historical interest.
-But even among the small number that do stand up to scrutiny, Julian the Apostate’s lengthy polemic ‘Against the Galileans’, his critique of the Christianity of his time, is a completely unique document.
+But even among the small number of scribblings of the powerful that do stand up to scrutiny, Julian the Apostate’s lengthy polemic ‘Against the Galileans’, his critique of the Christianity of his time, is a completely unique document.
 There really is nothing to compare it with.

 It must have been a therapeutic book to write.
 For ten years he had hidden his paganism.
 As the nephew of Constantine, the man who brought Christianity to the empire, and possible heir to the throne it would have been suicide to admit it.
 Now he was the emperor himself he could say what he really thought, and boy did he ever do so!
 Being brought up as a Christian in the middle of all the controversies of the time, he knew his enemies and their literature well.
 In fact that is an understatement.
 He was as knowledgeable of Christian doctrine as any bishop.
 More so probably.
 He knew Christianity well and had long been aware of its flaws.
 Against the Galileans isn’t simple nit picking, it is a full out and out assault on every aspect of the beliefs of the Christians from the bottom upwards.

-Compare that to the rather workaday God of the book of Genesis who seems to be bedevilled with project management issues and has severe problems in the design department.
+Compare that to the rather workaday God of the book of Genesis.
+He seems to be bedevilled with project management issues.
+And he has severe problems in the design department.
 He fails to get it right first time on several occasions.
 He ends up having to flood his own handiwork and intervene personally to stop mankind doing undesirable things.
 He starts getting things wrong from day one in the Garden of Eden by neglecting to provide Adam with a companion.
 (Actually strictly speaking that is day six.)
 When he belatedly adds her she instantly gets herself and Adam into trouble by eating forbidden fruit – though why the forbidden fruit needed to be created in the first place isn’t explained.

 As to the plan of creating a man with no conception of good or evil in the first place, what, Julian asks, is the use of someone who can’t tell good from bad?
 In any case, Julian has noticed that in Genesis God creates relatively little in the way of new material – his main activities are devoted to rearranging stuff.
 To Julian this is indicative that God doesn’t really have the full capabilities of a genuine creator.
 It all sounds much more like a low level regional god who has been puffed up beyond his pay scale by overenthusiastic supporters.